Are you focused on career advancement, or is it not your priority?

-When you have a big picture outcome for your career, you can use a simple process to ensure you make choices serving that outcome.
-This can fast track your career success.
+When you have a big-picture outcome for your career, you can use a simple process to ensure you make choices serving that outcome.
+This can fast-track your career success.

 For each role or job that interests you, check for its alignment with the bigger picture.

 Look for where it can contribute to your ultimate goal and how you can use it as a stepping-stone.
-For example, will it mean you have to learn new skills or open you up to new networks?
+For example, will it mean you have to learn new skills or open yourself up to new networks?
 Is there potential for promotion or not?